rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 * In your remote console on the Nextcloud server, type "wget" and then a space and paste in what you just copied.
 You should get something like the following: `wget https://download.nextcloud.com/server/releases/nextcloud-21.0.1.zip`
 * Once you hit enter, the download of the .zip file will start and will be completed fairly quickly.

-Once the download is complete, unzip the nextcloud zip file by using the following:
+Once the download is complete, unzip the Nextcloud zip file by using the following:

 `unzip nextcloud-21.0.1.zip`